Vyral/justin-udy-recruiting/_posts/2021-11-04-why-investments-matter-in-real-estate.md

 When I got into this business years ago, I bought a duplex that produced $1,500 in cash flow after some renovations.
 This was a huge amount of money to me, but it didn’t come overnight.
 I made a lot of mistakes, it was a huge investment, and I had to keep investing in it.&nbsp;

-**I felt like I needed to pay off that property**, and I still think that is still important.
+**I felt like I needed to pay off that property**, and I think that is still important.
 However, we need to be using leverage when we invest.
 I had paid the property down to $150,000, but it was worth $450,000.
 That $300,000 difference wasn’t being used at all.

 {% include pullquote.html %}